PipeInc/check-this-out/README.md

 ## Terraform deployment

-The terraform is the responsible to create the resources in the AWS, you can choose to use terraform to deploy your code or not and also to create the cloudafront distribution or not.
-By default terraform will deploy the code, but not creates the cloudfront.
-Check the [Conditional flags](#conditional-flags) below
+The terraform is the responsible to create the resources in the AWS, you can choose to use terraform to deploy your code or not and also to create the cloudfront distribution or not.
+By default terraform deploys the code but not the cloudfront.
+Check the [Conditional flags](#conditional-flags) for more information.

 With all tools installed/configure let's start by cloning this repo and initializing terraform: